 - 1. Engage in respectful behavior in the workplace. - 2.
 Treat others in the workplace with dignity, civility, and respect. - 3.
 Recognize both the intent and impact of their behaviors, and to create and maintain a safe and respectful work environment. - 4.
-Complete the DSHS diversity and cultural competency training. - 5.
-Employees who have questions about their own conduct may consult with their supervisor or manager or their human relations division (HRD) business partner for advice or support.
-The HRD business partner may also include an equity, diversity, access, inclusion (EDAI) advisor
+Complete the DSHS diversity and cultural competency training.

-- 6. Employees who observe or experience behavior in the workplace inconsistent with this policy: - a.
+- 5. Employees who have questions about their own conduct may consult with their supervisor or manager or their human relations division (HRD) business partner for advice or support. - 6.
+Employees who observe or experience behavior in the workplace inconsistent with this policy: - a.
 Are encouraged to tell the offending individual directly that the behavior is unwelcome and attempt to resolve the issue. - b.
 Should promptly report the conduct to either their supervisor or manager; appointing authority; or HRD business partner.
 That will give the supervisor or manager the opportunity to provide the offending individual with any additional training, tools, or resources that may help them understand how to be more respectful in the workplace.